graninas/Pragmatic-Type-Level-Design/First-Edition/BookSamples/rosetta-stone/scala3/rsc2p1p1_newtype/README.md

+# Opaque types and newtypes

-Opaque types: newtype idiom in Scala 3
+Opaque types is a newtype idiom in Scala 3